 Allow Working from Home.
 If an employee can effectively do their job remotely, allow them to go virtual, at least until the pandemic is under control.

 Set Policies that Apply to Everyone.
-If you hire temporary workers, make sure their company stresses compliance to their employees.
-They should follow the same guidelines as your regular employees regarding sickness and preventive measures.
+When hiring temporary workers, ensure their company emphasizes compliance and follows the same sickness and preventive guidelines as your regular employees.

 Hire a Trusted Professional to Sanitize and Disinfect Your Workplace